cm6n/bugid/README.md

 # BUGID

-Inspired by [Merlin Bird ID](https://merlin.allaboutbirds.org/), this project aims to identify insects by sound.
+This project aims to identify insects by sound.

+Inspired by [Merlin Bird ID](https://merlin.allaboutbirds.org/) which allows you to identify birds by several methods including recording their calls.
+From what I can find, there is no equivalent Sound ID for insects.
+Is it inherently harder or simply has not gotten enough attention?
 This is an experiment for my own amusement and education to see how good (or not) a classifier I could throw together quickly.
-It is far less sophisticated and reliable than the Merlin app.
+It is far less sophisticated and reliable than the Merlin Bird sound identification feature in the Merlin app, but can be made better!
 See *Potential Improvements* below.

 ## Usage